Figurations and social change – Thinking with Elias no.2

 21 Sociogenesis: The fundamentally processual character of the social order and its always in media res character is fundamental to WWW research.
 It takes as its basis for investigation a 200 year, and within this focuses on a supremely sequential activity, that of letter-writing.
 This involves an over time set of sequences, which are not causally related to each other but rather representational and expressive of the I-and-we affective and other bonds that existed between people linked in figurational ways.

-22 Letter-writing is a deeply social activity and has also been subject to its own civilising process, also discussed in another short exercise in ‘thinking with Elias’, in which the codes and conventions in respect of both the structure and the content of this representational mode have incrementally changed over the longue duree.
+22 Letter-writing is a deeply social activity and has also been subject to its own civilising process, discussed elsewhere on the WWW webpages, in which the codes and conventions in respect of both the structure and the content of this representational mode have incrementally changed over the longue duree.
 In both regards, it provides an appropriate mechanism for exploring changes over time.
 Its representational character – that it is an account of, rather than the thing itself – is an added attraction, thereby giving purchase on the heterotopic world-views of the letter-writers in correspondence with each other.
-That it also means a focus on the originally outsider set of figurations is a further attraction, for the concern of WWW research is how these erstwhile outsiders of white settlers became the established and abrogated power and resources to themselves, with whites writing whiteness provided an appropriate ingress into investigating this.
+That it also means that a focus on the originally outsider set of figurations is a further attraction, for the concern of WWW research is with how these erstwhile outsiders of white settlers became the established and abrogated power and resources to themselves, with whites writing whiteness provided an appropriate ingress into investigating this.

 24 The kinds of figurations included and some examples are as follows:

 25 A figuration persisting over the long duree: The London Missionary Society presence in southern Africa began in the 1790s and continued through into the 1950s and 60s.
-Its archive contains a continuous stream of organisational letter-writing over this period, for the missionaries employed by the LMS were expected, as part of their professional duties, to regularly account for their time, states of spiritual mind and activities in extended letters to the Director (a senior official) of the LMS responsible for their particular sphere of operation.
+Its archive contains a continuous stream of organisational letter-writing over this period, for the missionaries employed by the LMS were expected, as part of their professional duties, to regularly account for their time, states of spiritual mind, and their activities, in extended letters to the Director (a senior official) of the LMS responsible for their particular sphere of operation.
 The southern African records of the LMS and in particular the letters received from its missionaries are revelatory regarding the processes of change, as discussed elsewhere on the WWW pages.

 26 A shorter-run figuration with multi-mode sets of activities: The activities and presence of Cecil Rhodes in southern Africa is often glossed under the heading of ‘imperialist’.
-What was involved was a complicated set of business activities of a venture capitalist kind, with Rhodes’s prime interest being the accrual of power and influence, from the most minute of social interactions to the grandest of accumulating activities in relation to land and mineral wealth.
+Looking more closely, what was involved was a complicated set of business activities of a venture capitalist kind, with Rhodes’s prime interest being the accrual of power and influence, from the most minute of social interactions to the grandest of accumulating activities in relation to land and mineral wealth.
 This occurred through agents and underlings and their roles in running if not directing a range of ‘Rhodes empire’ organisations of sometimes longer and sometimes shorter longevity.
-The Rhodes Papers provide a snapshot of this myriad set of activities which occurred over a relatively short time-period, from the early 1890s to Rhodes’s death in 1902.
+Letters in the Rhodes Papers Collection provide a snapshot of this myriad set of activities which occurred over a relatively short time-period, from the early 1890s to Rhodes’s death in 1902.
 Many organisations are involved, with their papers having been amalgamated in a rough and ready way following his death.

-27 Another smaller-scale example concerns the Cape Colony Letters, her collection composed by letters primarily written to Robert Godlonton, an Eastern Cape politician and businessman of retrograde racial views.
+27 Another smaller-scale example concerns the Cape Colony Letters, a collection composed by letters primarily written to Robert Godlonton, an Eastern Cape politician and businessman of retrograde racial views.
 These were written by a range of his closest associates over a lengthy period and in particular his business partner and nephew Robert White.

-29 ‘Case study’ figurations: A number of other smaller-scale figurations (in terms of the number of people involved, although sometimes the number of letters involved is large) are also included in WWW research because of particular factors characterising their contents.
+29 ‘Case study’ figurations: A number of other smaller-scale figurations (in terms of the number of people, although sometimes the number of letters involved is very large) are also included in WWW research because of particular factors characterising their contents.
 This includes the letters of Mary Moffat, Bessie Price, Robert White, Oliver Schreiner, James Henderson and a number of others.

 30 Event figurations: Figurations are frequently characterised by their longevity.
 On occasion, however, new figurations can quickly form and may as quickly disband, composed by elements of older figurations coming together around particular events and circumstances.
 In the South African context, notable examples much written about include the Sharpeville and Soweto massacres (and more recently the Marikana massacre).
 While these are rightly deemed of great importance, they are by no means the only major ‘public order’ events suggestive of change that have occurred, although other instances have not received the same kind of either popular or scholarly attention, perhaps because the acts of repression associated with them were not so extreme.
-A number of such event figurations are being explored, in particular earlier post-1945 strikes by school and college students at Lovedale and Fort Hare and which can in a number of ways be seen as precursors to the events of 1960 and 1976.
+A number of such event figurations have also been explored, in particular earlier riots and other unrest involving school and college students at Lovedale and Fort Hare and which can in a number of ways be seen as precursors to the events of 1960 and 1976.